mcletshacks/NoName-Tickets/readme.txt

 /setup         - Run this in the channel where you want the ticket panel.
 /reset         - Deletes the old ticket panel so you can use /setup again.

-/close         - Closes the current ticket channel (only useable by support role).
-/request-close - Asks the user to confirm close the ticket using a button.
+/close         - Closes the current ticket channel (only useable by support role) /request-close - Asks the user to confirm close the ticket using a button.

 ========================